 Delicata Squash Nutrition

 One of the joys of eating delicata squash is that it tastes like sweet potatoes but has a fraction of the carbs and calories.
-So for those of you watching your carbohydrate intake, this might be a delicious substitute for starchy potatoes.
+So for those of you watching your carbohydrate intake, this might be a delicious substitute for starchy sides like potato fritters.
 Delicata squash is also a great source of fiber and potassium which we can all probably always use a little more of!
 They also have vitamins C and B and I always feel good when I know my kids are getting their vitamins!

 Grilled delicata squash fits into vegan, paleo, and gluten-free lifestyles too.